Shield Aralia (Polyscias scutellaria) Care Indoors, Propagation and Common Problems

 Temperature and Humidity

-The best temperature for Shield Aralia is warm to average warmth of 18-240C.
+The best temperature for Shield Aralia Plant is an average warmth of 18-240C.
 Keep it away from cold drafts as it doesn't like cold temperature at all.
 Cold temperature may result in leaf drop.

-Shield Aralia requires high humidity to thrive.
-Raise humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
+Plum Aralia requires a high humidity of 50-60% to thrive.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Read more on how to raise humidity for houseplants.

 Watering

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as Polyscias scutellaria does not like to sit in soggy soil as it is prone to root-rot disease.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as the plant does not like to sit in soggy soil as it is prone to root-rot and death of the plant.

 Fertilizer